METRO HOT Lanes Are Here

 Tolls for METRO HOT Lanes

 Tolls are based on time of day and the congestion level of each of the METRO HOT Lanes corridors.
-METRO will publish the toll rate for specific corridors prior to opening, and tolls will be prominently displayed along each corridor.
+The toll rates for specific corridors are prominently displayed along each corridor at the enterances.

 Benefits of METRO HOT Lanes

 - Increases safety and promotes quick response to accidents and issues in the lanes due to additional camera monitoring

 - Improves air quality by reducing traffic congestion

 - Better utilizes existing HOV Lanes

 - Offers increased enforcement of the HOV Lane system